zoesimmons/hs-coding-club-bootstrap-philly-springside-chestn-f924/README.md

 ### Step 8: Add in Cool Stuff: A Table

-Here's a standard table that has information about the different ninja turtles.
-The added Bootstrap classes give the table visual pizzazz.
+Here's a standard table that has information about Left Shark's tour de fame.The added Bootstrap classes `class='table table-hover table-responsive table-bordered'` give the table visual pizzazz.
 Copy the code below and paste it directly underneath the header:

 ```html